HyperLootProtocol/Hyperloot-Tokens/README.md

 HLT token is mined by the owners of the mining token - HLPMT.

-  - Name: HyperLoot Protocol Mining Token
+  - Name: Esportsbits Mining Token
   - Symbol: HLPMT
   - Max Supply: unlimited
   - Type: ERC721